tanmaypardeshi/CSC-510-Project2-TeachersPetBot/README.md

-<h2>Software Engineering Project for CSC 510 : Phase III</h2>
+<h2>Software Engineering Project for CSC 510 : Phase IV</h2>

 Teacher's Pet is a Discord Bot for class instructors to streamline their Discord servers.
 Discord is a great tool for communication and its functionalities can be enhanced by bots and integrations.

-For 3.0, we created new tools for instructors and students to use to improve course communication.
-Some of our implemented features were partly suggested by iteration 2 such as regrade requests, project event, and live spam checking.
-We implemented other features we thought would be helpful such as email interactions, link saving, and data visualization.
-Our main objective for 3.0 was to add more organizational tools to make a course's discord channel more than just a messenger.
+For 4.0, we created new tools for instructors and students to use to improve course communication.
+After version 3.0's success, we decided we wanted to improve upon some of its features including spam and saved links.
+We also wanted to add a few more exciting features that would really drive engagement with our bot, for example, the AI chat and student ranking feature.
+Our main objective for 4.0 was to make using Discord a more controlled and enjoyable experience.

 <hr />